 A second note of caution about the analytical framework is important here.
-The study of labor market regulation in Latin America has historically been the province of the lawyers and has stressed legal texts in which the regulations are embedded (see, for example, UNAM, 2008).
+The study of labor market regulation in Latin America has historically been the province of lawyers and has stressed legal texts in which the regulations are embedded (see, for example, UNAM, 2008).
 The argument which is developed here is that the texts themselves are a misleading guide to how labor market regulation actually works.
-This is probably true in general but it is especially true with respect to labor market regulation in Latin America because the very nature of the institutions which govern the regulatory process place enormous power in the hands of the inspectors to interpret the law as they administer it; the inspectors on the line decide where and under what circumstances to apply the law.
+This is probably true in general but it is especially true with respect to labor market regulation in Europe and Latin America because the very nature of the institutions which govern the regulatory process place enormous power in the hands of the inspectors to interpret the law as they administer it: The inspectors on the line decide where and under what circumstances to apply the law.
 Hence, in order to understand the regulatory process and assess its impact, actual and potential, upon the economy, one has to focus upon and attempt to understand not the letter of the law but actual practice in the field, on the ground.
-This is a lesson which is important not only for analysts in Latin America but for commentators and critics in the United States as well; it turns on its head the conventional distinction between common law and civil law which in recent years has been particularly prominent in the writings of American economists.
-The conventional belief is that civil law regimes like those of Southern Europe and Latin America apply legal doctrine much more strictly and interpret it more literally than common law countries such as the United States.
+This is a lesson which is important not only for analysts of the Franco-Latin system but for commentators and critics in the United States as well; it upends the conventional distinction between common law and civil law which in recent years has been particularly prominent in the writings of American economists.
+The conventional belief is that civil law regimes like those of Southern Europe and Latin America apply legal doctrine much more strictly and interpret it more literally than common law countries such as the United States (Van der Veen and Altes, 2005).
 But in labor market regulation, the opposite is much closer to capturing the differences between the two regimes.

-Two Contrasting Regulatory Regimes: How Labor Market Regulation Works
+Two Models of Labor Market Regulation